Code-Institute-Submissions/Follow-the-moon/README.md

 Features
 ======
 I made the navbar change into a mobile navigation menu to ensure it would function well on mobile devices.
-The call to action buttons work on mobile and desktop devices.
+The call to action buttons works on mobile and desktop devices.
-The meditions I made can be played on the site or on youtube.
+The meditions I made can be played on the site itself  or on youtube.

+**Features for the future** <br>
+The following items can be add: <br>
++ A custom made login
++ Moon cycle period tracker
++ Personal journal for setting goals
++ Moon phases linked to zodiac sign
++ Birthday moon history tracker
++ Yoga exercises fitting to the current moon phase

 Technologies
 ======

-**Code languages**
+**Code languages and frameworks**
 + HTML5
 + CSS3
 + Bootstrap 4.4.1